Aspen to become a face mask state

 “I see face masks as the new normal as we reopen,” Hauenstein said Monday.

-While the city is working on a volunteer-based mask producing effort, Aspen Police Chief Richard Pryor expressed on Monday concern that public safety officers do not have enough masks themselves.
+While the city is working on a volunteer-based mask producing effort, Aspen Police Chief Richard Pryor expressed concern Monday that public safety officers do not have enough masks themselves.

 “Police officers will be putting themselves in a position of potentially some higher exposure and to be able to do that, we need our own supply of masks to be able to do that safely,” he said.
 “I just wanted to be clear in that our supply of (personal protective equipment) is somewhat limited.
 We have fewer than 200 masks at the police department.”